DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_access_ctrl.rst

 *   The --rule_ipv6 option specifies the reading of IPv6 rules sets from the ./ rule_ipv6.db file.

-*   The --scalar option specifies the performing of rule lookup with a scalar function.
+*   The --alg=scalar option specifies the performing of rule lookup with a scalar function.

 Explanation
 -----------